ChainSafe/rust-libp2p-nym/README.md

 ## Tests

 Install `protoc`.
 On Ubuntu/Debian, run: `sudo apt-get install protobuf-compiler`.

 Ensure that docker is installed on the machine where the tests need to be run.

 Then, run the following as usual.

 ```
 DOCKER_BUILD=1 cargo test
 ```

+### Notes on Docker

-Note that if you've already built the docker image and want to avoid this step, you can ignore the `DOCKER_BUILD` environment variable.
+* If you've already built the docker image and want to avoid this step, you can ignore the `DOCKER_BUILD` environment variable.
+* The Docker image is a *local* image and we are not pushing this anywhere.
+The tag is reflective of the version of the binaries that we are downloading from github releases for the nym client

 ## Ping example